-7 Common Leg-Shaving Mistakes (and How to Avoid Them)
+7 Common Leg-Shaving Mistakes and How to Avoid Them

-Shaving Mistake #1: Skipping Shaving Cream or Gel
+Don’t Skip Shaving Cream or Gel

-We get it.
-Dry shaving is a lifesaver when you’re getting ready to go out and realize that you missed a spot.
-But, this potentially faster option has some serious downsides to consider.
 “Dry shaving is more likely to lead to razor burn, cuts and ingrown hairs,” says Dr. Robinson.

-In hopes of getting the closest shave possible, you’re probably going back and forth between shaving in the direction of your hair growth and against it.
 According to Dr. Engelman, “If you shave in many different directions, you increase the chances of razor bumps, irritation and even ingrown hairs because of the angle the hair was shaved off.”

-How to fix it: You have two options.
-You can shave in the direction that your hair grows for a safer shave or you can shave against the grain for a closer shave.
+How to fix it: You can shave in the direction that your hair grows for a safer shave or you can shave against the grain for a closer shave.
 While the latter option does give a more precise finish, know that shaving against the grain tugs at the hair, which pulls it away from the skin before cutting it off and can then lead to an increased risk of irritation and ingrown hairs, explains Dr. Robinson.

-Shaving Mistake #3: Using an Old Blade
+Don’t Use an Old Blade

 How to fix it: Change your blade every three to five uses and store it in an open, dry area after every use.